 Recipes that come together all in one skillet, like this Adobo Verde Chicken, make dinner time a lot easier.
 I have so many variations for red adobo and not enough using fresh green herbs and spices.
 This adobo verde can be used for chicken, pork, seafood and vegetables!
 My best suggestion is to prepare the adobo a few days ahead for the best flavor!

 It would be just as easy to pull out the store bought tortillas for my favorite tacos.
 But, we are worth spending a little extra time preparing a few homemade tortillas for our meals.
 Why not?

-Every Tuesday he would load a new taco recipe and I really enjoyed it!
+For a few months I challenged myself to prepare a different taco recipe every Tuesday.
 Every taco was so different from week to week.
-He used a very similar adobo verde with shrimp in his recipe.
 I decided to use chicken on this day.
 This adobo will last quite a long time in your refrigerator and is freezer friendly.
 It literally can be used on your favorite cut of meat as well as for vegetables of all kinds.
 You can open my freezer on any given day and find all kinds of small containers filled with adobos, recados and salsas.
 It sure does help planning a meal when you are not sure what to cook.